The Dynamics of Narrating Public Violence: The National Socialist Underground and the (Re-) Negotiation of Germanness

 Supervisors: Dr Sara Jones and Dr Isabelle Hertner

-My research project looks at how public acts of violence are narrated and categorised across time, using the example of the right-wing extremist ‘National Socialist Underground’ (NSU) in Germany whose members committed ten murders, two bombings and fifteen bank robberies between 1998 and 2007 before they were identified in November 2011.
-Since then, the news media in particular have referred to these acts as ‘terrorism’, whereas before they had been classified as drug-related crime or attributed to the Turkish mafia (“Kebab Murders”).
+My research looks at the right-wing extremist "National Socialist Underground" (NSU) in Germany to investigate the social dynamics behind the processes of (re-)narrating public acts of violence across time.
+The NSU is suspected to have committed ten murders, two bombings and fifteen bank robberies between December 1998 and November 2011 before they were identified by the police.
+Since then, the news media in particular have referred to these acts as 'terrorism', whereas before they had been classified as drug-related crime or attributed to the Turkish mafia ("Kebab Murders").
+My project asks: How and why were the events narrated so differently over time?

 I hold a BA in European Studies from the University of Passau, Germany, and graduated with an MA from the University of Hamburg and an MSc from the University of Edinburgh, both in European Studies, in 2012.
 My MA thesis is entitled "Creating EU Memory Standards: On the Link between Turkey's Denial of the Armenian Genocide and the Concept of Europeanness".

-In the academic year 2013/14 I am also the Co-Chair (Events) of the Graduate Centre for Europe (GCfE), an interdisciplinary initiative for postgraduate students of Europe (www.gcfe.bham.ac.uk).
+In the academic year 2013/14 I also held the position of Co-Chair (Events) of the Graduate Centre for Europe (GCfE), an interdisciplinary initiative for postgraduate students of Europe (www.gcfe.bham.ac.uk).

 BA European Studies, University of Passau